heartandhandstraining/heartandhandstraining.github.io/_posts/2020-11-09-Convice-People-Of-Other-Faiths.md

 2. The [*abundance*](https://www.jw.org/en/library/bible/study-bible/books/daniel/12/#v27012004) of [*readily available*](https://www.jw.org/) true knowledge shared freely with anyone and everyone [*around the world*](https://www.jw.org/en/library/bible/study-bible/books/isaiah/11/#v23011009)

 3. Monotheism of Jehovah's Witnesses vs. Babylonish polytheism, to which Jehovah has several times in history put an end to and will soon again do once and for all!
+With these accounts, Jehovah rescued the few who were righteous in his eyes, and the [*same applies*](https://www.jw.org/en/library/bible/study-bible/books/matthew/7/#v40007013-v40007014) to His final "clean-up" of earth's people.
 To me this distinction takes a backseat to the first two, but the following can helpful in shedding light on this distinction.

     * [Supposedly 3 basically monotheistic religions](https://www.facinghistory.org/holocaust-and-human-behavior/chapter-1/religion-and-identity)